 Groodles love to do different activities including exercise.
-So, if you are an exercise geek or play different sports, Groodle will always be there to accompany you.
+So, if you are an exercise geek or play different sports, your fur baby will always be there to accompany you.

 The Best Couch Dog:

 Want to spend a rainy day at home sitting on a couch in front of your television?
 Do not worry at all, Groodle has just got your back.
-In the presence of your Groodle pup, you won’t be needing anyone else on your couch.
+In your dog’s presence, you won’t be needing anyone else on your couch.

 Although they are very jolly and entertaining, they may show destructive behaviour and aggression if left alone for a long time which may lead to destructive chewing or excessive barking.

 Daily exercise needed:

 Groodles need at least 30 minutes to 1 hour of exercise on a daily basis in order to burn their excess energy or they may develop destructive behaviour; therefore, they are not suitable for owners with a busy routine.

 Some of them not suitable for small apartments:

-Groodle comes in a variety of sizes from small to large, and the large-sized Groodles may not be adjusted in small apartments, so if you live in a small apartment, consider getting a small-sized Groodle.
+Groodle comes in a variety of sizes from small to large, and the large-sized Groodles may not be adjusted in small apartments, so if you live in a small apartment, consider getting a small-sized Groodle- Mini Groodle.

-They are hypoallergenic and shed very little as compared to other dog breeds; therefore, they need grooming on a weekly basis or they may develop health-related issues.
+They are considered hypoallergenic dogs and shed very little as compared to other dog breeds; therefore, they need grooming on a weekly basis or they may develop health-related issues including tangling and matting.